manishrana7/icet-manish/doc/userguide/source/examples/get_cluster_count.rst

    :start-after: # Import modules
    :end-before: # Create a titanium,

-.. _generate-prototype-ti-supercell
 Generate a prototype Ti supercell
 ---------------------------------

 The next step is to build a prototype supercell, in the form of a, :math:`2\times2\times1`, single layer sheet that is randomly populated with titanium and tungsten atoms.
-Moreover, the cutoffs for pairs is set to 4 Å.
+Moreover, the cutoff for pairs is set to 4 Å.

 .. literalinclude:: ../../../../examples/get_cluster_count.py
    :start-after: # sites with W atoms.
    :end-before: # Create the orbit

-.. _create-a-primitive-orbit-list
 Create a primitive orbit list
 -----------------------------

-As will be seen :ref:`later <_calculate-cluster-counts>`, the orbit list corresponding to the primitive structure of the :class:`ase.Atoms` object, defined :ref:`earlier < _generate-prototype-ti-supercell>`, is required to calculate the cluster counts.
+As will be seen later, the orbit list corresponding to the primitive structure of the :class:`ase.Atoms` object, defined earlier, is required to calculate the cluster counts.
 More precisely, this is achieved by first calling the :func:`__get_primitive_structure <icetdev.permutation_map.__get_primitive_structure>` followed by the :meth:`Structure.from_atoms` method.
 Thereafter, the primitive structure thus obtained is provided as input to :func:`create_orbit_list <icetdev.orbit_list.create_orbit_list>`, together with the :class:`list` of cutoff distances for the clusters.

 .. literalinclude:: ../../../../examples/get_cluster_count.py
    :start-after: # Create the orbit
    :end-before: # Use the primitive

-.. _count-the-clusters
 Count the clusters
 ------------------

 To count the number of clusters a :class:`ClusterSpace <icetdev.ClusterSpace>` object is first initiated.
-Thereafter, a :class:`Structure <icetdev.structure.Structure>` is generated from the supercell that was definied :ref:`earlier <_generate-prototype-ti-supercell>` with help of the :meth:`Structure.from_atoms` method.
-To calculate the number of clusters, this structure together with the primitive orbit list that was created in the :ref:`previous section <_create-a-primitive-orbit-list>` are given as input arguments to the :meth:`ClusterSpace.count_clusters` method.
+Thereafter, a :class:`Structure <icetdev.structure.Structure>` is generated from the supercell that was generated above with help of the :meth:`Structure.from_atoms` method.
+To calculate the number of clusters, this structure together with the primitive orbit list that was created in the previous section are given as input arguments to the :meth:`ClusterSpace.count_clusters` method.

 .. literalinclude:: ../../../../examples/get_cluster_count.py
    :start-after: # Use the primitive